 by Norman Baxter

-My experience with Global Volunteers spans several decades, beginning in 1992 when I went to Russia for three weeks as a business volunteer.
-Michele Gran (Global Volunteers’ Co-founder) was part of that team, which delivered two one-week seminars for Russian business people outside of Moscow.
+My experience with Global Volunteers spans several decades, beginning in 1992 when I went to Russia for three weeks as a business volunteer on a program led by Michele Gran, Global Volunteers’ Co-founder.
+We delivered two one-week seminars for Russian business people outside of Moscow.
 As a banker, I contributed a lecture on credit during the seminars.
 As a Russian speaker, I was able to connect with Russians directly, without an interpreter, and established friendships that I still maintain.

 My second experience with Global Volunteers was 20 years later in Vietnam in 2012, when I taught English for two weeks at the Foreign Trade University (FTU) in Hanoi as part of a small group of seven volunteers.
 It was great fun.
 We worked closely with the English teachers at FTU and through a variety of in-class activities (such as skits) we were able to connect with both students and teachers.
 As a result of my extensive training experience as an international advisor and consultant, I was able to advise some of the younger teachers on teaching methods.